vedi/knowledge-base/src/documents/android/profile/Profile_Events.html.md

 public void onSocialActionFailed(SocialActionFailedEvent socialActionFailedEvent) {
 	// A SocialActionFailedEvent contains the following:
 	// provider         = the provider on which the social action has failed
-	// socialActionType = the social action (like, post status, etc..) that failed
+	// socialActionType = the social action (post status, etc..) that failed
 	// errorDescription = description of the reason for failure
 	// payload          = an identification string that you can give when you initiate
 	//                    the social action operation and want to receive back upon failure